 We created this guide to help you transition to graduate studies at WOU.
 On these pages you’ll find information about general graduate studies, academic requirements, and how to register for classes.
 Your academic program will also provide you with information specific to your field of study.

 The Graduate Channel was created for all graduate students to have access to all links that are required for them to be successful.
 It will appear in a dark gray box at the top of your portal during your first term of enrollment at Western Oregon University.
-If you do not have the channel, please contact Amber Deets right away.
+If you have started classes and still do not have the channel, please contact Amber Deets right away.

 The Graduate Channel includes links to the following (also found under Student Resources on the website):